 Some optional features, called extras, are not included in the basic installation of Toil.
 To install Toil with all its bells and whistles, first install any necessary headers and libraries (python-dev, libffi-dev).
 Then run or

 '''

-$ pip install toil[aws, mesos, google, encryption, cwl]
+$ pip install toil[aws,google,mesos,encryption,cwl,wdl,kubernetes,server]

 '''

 \$ pip install toil[all]

 Here's what each extra provides: